Comments On Torsion and MacDowell-Mansouri gravity: MacDowell-Mansouri gravity.

-Again, the action is purely topological, this is something that we expected as the information that comes from the action doesn't depend on the representation.
-Finally, from Eq.(\ref{FF action RA}) and Eq.(\ref{FF action FR}) we obtain the well-known result
+Therefore, action Eq.(\ref{FF action FR}) is purely topological, this is something that we expected because the information that comes from the action does not depend on the representation.
+Finally, from Eq.(\ref{FF action RA}) and Eq.(\ref{FF action FR}) we obtain a well-known result:

 MacDowell and Mansouri \cite{MacDowell-Mansouri} observed that in order to obtain a dynamical action, it is necessary to break the symmetry explicitly.
-Then the action proposed is
+The proposal is